In their evaluation, the Committee will consider the following criteria:

-- Innovation and Significance: Is the proposed research new and original and does it address an important question/issue related to cardiovascular disease or pulmonary arterial hypertension and one of the following areas: viral infection (e.g. HIV, HCV, HBV), metabolic disorders (e.g. nonalcoholic steatohepatitis), rheumatic autoimmune diseases (e.g., RA, SLE), or inflammatory bowel disease?
+- Innovation and Significance: Is the proposed research new and original, and does it address an important question/issue related to cardiovascular disease or pulmonary arterial hypertension and one of the following areas: viral infection (e.g. HIV, HCV, HBV), metabolic disorders (e.g. nonalcoholic steatohepatitis), rheumatic autoimmune diseases (e.g., RA, SLE), or inflammatory bowel disease?
 Will the study advance concepts, methods, and/or technologies related to research in cardiovascular comorbidities in individuals suffering from HIV infection, liver disease, rheumatologic diseases, or inflammatory bowel disease?

 - Feasibility: Can the project, as described in the submitted proposal and budget, be accomplished within the timeframe of the award?